azizali/azizali.com/index.md

 title: Home
 ---

-## 4 Things About Me
+## Me in 10 seconds
-1. Born and raised in Pakistan, currently living in Chicago
+- I am a Pakistani, currently living in Chicago

-1. Founder and CEO of <a href="https://ilovecoding.org">iLoveCoding.org</a>
+- I have had 3 careers namely Marketing Manager, Project Manager, Software Engineer working in respectable public companies

-1. I am a serial entrepreneur, and have launched 6 businesses, most of which failed
+- While working full-time for others I have always had my side gig.
+I have launched 6 companies, most of which failed

+- Currently I am running my own company full-time, <a href="https://ilovecoding.org">iLoveCoding.org</a>

+- On my quest I have learned a lot of life and business lessons that I share here

-1. I am a super learner, love programming, usable design, sales copywriting and physical fitness
+- I enjoy learning, programming, usable design, sales copywriting and physical fitness

+- I have conqured my fear of coding, and I am also an open source contributor